sry19/web_dev/README.md

 object in mongodb: document
 SPA: single page application
 react routing: react checks out what is in this window
+promise: object
+call-back function: when object populated(get a promise), call that function collection.find({}): fetch the whole collection .then(): only be accessed when the previous step finished(get a promise)
+ajax: create a  new request
+jsx: gets translated to js on the server side and pass to the browser

 Ch14:
 * Google login error: “popup_closed_by_user”